springload/wagtailmodelchoosers/README.rst

             'fields_to_save': ['id'] + RATE_CHOOSER_DISPLAY_FIELDS,  # ONLY FOR REMOTE: The remote objects fields to save to the DB.
 Leave empty to save the whole object.
             'remote_endpoint': 'http://...'                          # ONLY FOR REMOTE: The remote API endpoint.
-            'pk_name': 'uuid',                                       # The primary key name of the model }
+            'pk_name': 'uuid',                                       # The primary key name of the model 'draftail_type': 'NAV',                                  # Only add this if you want the model available in draftail.
+Must be unique.
+        }
     }

 In addition, you can customise the mapping of the key of the API, see the configuration key names being used for the `query <https://github.com/springload/wagtailmodelchoosers/blob/c36bb877eef4ac4af6b221f0d7ff7416354754c7/wagtailmodelchoosers/utils.py#L107-L112>`_ and the `response <https://github.com/springload/wagtailmodelchoosers/blob/c36bb877eef4ac4af6b221f0d7ff7416354754c7/wagtailmodelchoosers/utils.py#L115-L123>`_.